 - What specific restrictions/features do brokers put on their IRA accounts?
 Data on a few brokers:

-- Are the trading rules different between a Roth IRA and a Traditional IRA?
+- Are the trading rules for a Roth IRA different from a Traditional IRA?
 There are no differences that I’m aware of.

 - Can I day trade in my IRA account?
-Typically there are no pattern day trader restrictions on IRAs.
-However frequent trading in a cash account (typical for IRAs) can lead to violations of the 3 day trade settlement rule.
+Typically there are no pattern day trader restrictions on IRAs that have a value of more than $25,000.
+However frequent trading in a cash account (typical for IRAs) can lead to violations of the 3-day trade settlement rule.
 Unless you are only trading a small percentage of your account balance you will quickly run into settlement problems.
 If you break these rules you will get “free riding” or “good faith” warnings/violations (SEC Regulation T violations) that will cause restrictions to be put on your account.
 See “Trading in an IRA and avoiding free-riding” for more information.

 - Is there an easy way to avoid “free riding” in my IRA account?
 Only buy when you have enough “settled funds” in your account (usually visible in your on-line balances) to cover the purchase.
-Interactive Brokers and TD Ameritrade have limited margin features for avoiding settlement date restrictions.
+Interactive Brokers and TD Ameritrade have limited margin features for avoiding settlement date restrictions—they essentially waive the 3 day settlement period.

 Stock/ ETF/ ETN trading